iExecBlockchainComputing/iexec-dapps-registry/README.md

 ## Description

-You can see a full description of the ffmpeg dapp on[iExec Dev Letter #11](https://medium.com/iex-ec/iexec-dev-letter-11-daad1c8b9b75).
+You can see a full description of the ffmpeg dapp on [iExec Dev Letter #11](https://medium.com/iex-ec/iexec-dev-letter-11-daad1c8b9b75).

 ## Howto